Medical Doctor Visa Sponsorship Jobs in Hawaii

 Which visa types are most common for medical doctor roles in Hawaii?

-The H-1B is the most common visa for medical doctors in Hawaii, as physician roles in specialty and primary care typically qualify as specialty occupations.
-The J-1 Conrad 30 waiver program is also widely used, allowing foreign medical graduates who completed J-1 training to remain in the U.S. by committing to work in a Health Professional Shortage Area, which covers several Hawaii communities.
+The H-1B visa is the most common visa for medical doctors in Hawaii, as physician roles in specialty and primary care typically qualify as specialty occupations.
+The J-1 visa Conrad 30 waiver program is also widely used, allowing foreign medical graduates who completed J-1 training to remain in the U.S. by committing to work in a Health Professional Shortage Area, which covers several Hawaii communities.

 Which cities in Hawaii have the most medical doctor sponsorship jobs?